 You can download the plugin here: https://wordpress.org/plugins/activecampaign-subscription-forms/.
 When connected to the plugin with your ActiveCampaign dashboard you can let the plugin install the code, and enable tracking by default.
 Complianz will then control tracking based on consent.

 After you set-up the plugin correctly please go to Complianz and go to the Script Center, under Integrations.
 You will need to add the plugin folder name to our script block.
-The name = activecampaign-subscription-forms, Add this plugin folder name to our script block for URL’s that need to be blocked before consent.
+The name = activecampaign-subscription-forms, Add this plugin folder name to the field “Block a script, iFrame or plugin”.

 Adding the tracking script manually